Find Grad Schools

 36 Yearly Graduations

 Michigan State University comes in at #4 on our list of the most popular colleges offering graduate certificates in communication & journalism.
 Roughly 49,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 36 people received their graduate certificate in communication & journalism from Michigan State.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 85% were women.
-Those who complete their graduate certificate in communication & journalism at Michigan State University make a median salary of 42,081.
+Of these students, 83% were women and 33% were members of underrepresented racial-ethnic groups.

 #5